Quuxplusone/hexx/WALKTHRU.md

 Ahead of you are two up-stairs.
 (They go the same place.)
 Ascend either staircase.
 Kill two cyclopses and two mages.
 (This big room has two shops and a regen chamber.)
-==HERE== (saved 1-J.sav)
+To the south are some illusory walls hiding a sign that says "PARTING IS SUCH SWEET SORROW" and two gem slots.
-To the north are some illusory walls hiding a sign that says "PARTING IS SUCH SWEET SORROW" and two gem slots.
+(Collect a cloud staff in front of the sign.)
 Place the moon gem in the slot.
 Open the blue door.
 This area is empty.
 Open the grated door.
 Kill the mage and two skavens.
 (Collect a scroll of levitate.)